People with Crohn’s disease have chronic inflammation in the lining of their digestive tract.

 Arthralgia can occur in many different joints throughout your body.
 The most common places are your knees, ankles, and hands.
 When arthralgia is caused by Crohn’s, it doesn’t cause damage to your joints.

-It can be difficult to tell if your joint pain is the result of an intestinal condition like Crohn’s disease.
-No single test can say with certainty, but there are some signs.
+It can be tricky to tell if your joint pain is caused by an intestinal condition like Crohn’s disease.
+No single test can tell you with certainty, but there are some signs to look out for.

 The stomach problems that come with Crohn’s disease may become an issue long before the disease leads to joint pain.

-Several prescription drugs are available to help with joint pain.
-Many of these treatments overlap with Crohn’s disease medications:
+Several prescription drugs are also available to help with joint pain.
+Many of these treatments overlap with Crohn’s disease medications, including:

 In addition to medication, the following at-home techniques might help: